betterscientificsoftware/bssw.io/CuratedContent/InclusiveLanguageResources.md

 &nbsp; | [Effectively Naming Software Thingies](https://medium.com/@rabinovichsagi/effectively-naming-software-thingies-fcea9d78a699)
 Focus | Inclusive Practices

-When taking the first steps on the Moon, Armstrong said *"This is a small step for a **man** but a giant leap for **man**kind."*
+When fist stepping on the Moon, Armstrong said *"This is a small step for a **man** but a giant leap for **man**kind."*
 Later that same Moonwalk, [he said](https://www.presidency.ucsb.edu/documents/telephone-conversation-with-the-apollo-11-astronauts-the-moon), *"It is a great honor...to be here representing...**men** of peaceable nations, **men** with an interest and a curiosity, and **men** with a vision for the future."*
+That sure doesn't read now nor did it sound at the time very much like space exploration included women.

-Regardless of how common-place any given turn of phrase is or may have been for its time, the example demonstrates how the language we use can wind up excluding whole groups of people.
+Regardless of how common-place any given customary expression or turn of phrase is or may have been for its time, the example demonstrates how the language we use can wind up excluding whole groups of people.
-To help skeptics empathize, imagine if the first mission to Mars is a crew of all Black, Muslim women and the first to set foot on Mars says something like *"This is a small step for a woman but a giant leap for woman-kind...Allahu Akbar."*
+To help skeptics empathize, imagine if instead of a crew of all white, Christian men the first mission to Mars is crewed by all black, Muslim women and the first to walk on Mars says something like *"This is a small step for a woman but a giant leap for woman-kind...Allahu Akbar."*

-Ok, as HPC/CSE software developers maybe we're not doing anything nearly as momentus as being the first Earthlings to walk on another planet.
+As HPC/CSE software developers maybe we're not doing anything nearly as momentus as being the first Earthlings to walk on another planet.
 Do we really need to worry so much about inclusive language?
-If we care about maximizing our project's ability to attract and retain potential collaborators, developers, users or sponsors, then yes we do.
+If we care about our project's reach and maximizing our ability to attract and retain collaborators, developers, users or sponsors, then yes we do.
 That is because the language we use has the power to welcome others in as well as push them away.

 Software projects involve a lot of communication.